-Though Josh Cinnamo was born with no arm below his elbow, he grew up playing sports.
-He started playing soccer at a young age, played football in high school, and then found track and field in college.
-After graduating college, he started participating in CrossFit in 2011 as a way to stay active.
-In 2014 he returned to the track at the Gateway to Gold competition, began competing internationally soon thereafter, and set a world record in shotput for classification F46 in 2017.
-Cinnamo has broken his own record three times since then and is the current world-record holder with a distance of 16.80 meters.
-The Tokyo Games will mark his first Paralympic appearance.
+Though Josh Cinnamo was born with no arm below his elbow, he grew up willing and able to play any sport he wanted.
+He started playing soccer at a young age, tried his hand at football in high school, and then found track and field in college.
+After graduating college, he started CrossFit in 2011 as a way to stay active.
+In 2014, he returned to the track at the Gateway to Gold competition and has since been a part of the U.S. Paralympics Track & Field Team.
+Over the years Cinnamo has set world records and broken them multiple times, breaking his record in shotput three times since 2017.
+He earned gold at both the 2019 World Championships and the 2019 Parapan American Championships.

 Away from the track: